sofiia-chorna/cgan-fashion-mnist/README.md

 The argument """--params""" is a path to the yaml file with hyperparamenets, default is params.yaml.

 ## Feedback
-The results aren't as promising as I had hoped 😕 : quality of the generated images is currently not that high.
-Upon further reflection, I suppose that using convolutional layers instead of fully connected layers would have likely improved performance significantly...
+The results aren't as promising as I had hoped 😂: quality of the generated images is currently not that high.
+Upon further reflection, I suppose that using convolutional layers instead of fully connected layers would have likely improved performance...
 Anyways, it was still a nice task for me 😇

 ## References
 [1] Mirza, M., & Osindero, S. (2014).
 Conditional Generative Adversarial Nets. https://arxiv.org/abs/1411.1784